guihkx/spotishush/README.md

 ### Why not use an Ad Blocker instead?

-While ads can sometimes be annoying (especially in audio), I believe Spotify offers a great service for free and I like to show them support by disabling the ad blocker on their website.
+While ads can sometimes be annoying (especially in audio format), I believe Spotify and Deezer both offer an awesome service for non-paying users.
+And I also believe that if most people used an ad-blocker, the free modality would probably be much more limited.

 ### How does it work?

-SpotiShush will automatically mute the Spotify tab before it plays any audio ad.
-After the ad finishes, SpotiShush unmutes the tab so you can enjoy your favorite songs again.
+SpotiShush will instantly mute the browser tab once it detects an audio ad will play.
+After the ad finishes, SpotiShush will restore the tab's audio so you can enjoy your favorite songs again.

 ---